aws-samples/amazon-connect-scim-user-management/README.md

     * Select **Add Another**
     * Enter in the [Amazon Connect routing profile name](https://docs.aws.amazon.com/connect/latest/adminguide/concepts-routing.html) you want all users in the Okta group to be assigned.
       * Note: If you leave this blank, the **Basic routing profile** routing profile (or whichever security profile value is assigned within the SCIM application) will be assigned to each user in this Group
       * The SCIM application has the **Basic routing profile** to be a default value assigned to each user in this Group.
-That default value for the routing profile can be updated by changing the value in the Lambda function’s environment variable **ROUTING_PROFILE**.
+That default value for the routing profile can be updated by changing the `defaultroutingprofile` stack parameter, which sets the Lambda environment variable **DEFAULT_ROUTING_PROFILE**.
 You must assign a default routing profile to create Connect users.
 Once users are created, you should manage routing profiles outside of Okta as agents can be moved or assigned to different routing profiles as needed during a shift.

+#### Pushing groups

+An Okta group maps to an Amazon Connect security profile **of the same name**, and this solution never creates security profiles — creating one grants Connect permissions, so it stays an IAM-authorised administrative action.
+Create the security profile in the Connect instance first, then push the group.

+1. On the **Push Groups** tab, select **Push Groups** and choose the Okta group.
+2. A push for a group whose name matches an existing security profile succeeds and links to it.
+3. A push for a name with no matching security profile is rejected with HTTP 400 and a message naming the profile to create.

+Membership changes then flow through `PATCH /Groups/{id}`, attaching or detaching that security profile on the affected users.
+Removing the last member of a group, or unassigning the group entirely, sends a `remove` that clears all members; users whose only security profile is that group's are retained, because Amazon Connect requires every user to hold at least one.

 ### Validate Okta SCIM application